arahi7860/sql-intro/readme.md

 - https://en.wikipedia.org/wiki/Relation_(database)

 What it doesn't mean: That the database has the ability to relate one value/collection/document to another.
 All databases (should) have that ability.
-In mongoDB, we can use refs or directly embed schemas into other schemas.
+In MongoDB, we can use refs or directly embed schemas into other schemas.

 It does mean: data is stored using the _relational model_ in mathematics.